hakaru-dev/hakaru/docs/transforms/disintegrate.md

 ## Density

-Find the density of a probability distribution at a particular point is actually a special-case of disintegrate and is defined in terms of it.
+Finding the density of a probability distribution at a particular point is actually a special-case of disintegrate and is defined in terms of it and the expectation transformation.